 These donuts have several qualities worth boasting about.

-First, they are chocolatey smooth.
+- They are chocolatey smooth.
 If you love chocolate, this donut doesn’t disappoint one bit!

-Second, they are spongy and cakey vs. crumbly.
+- They are spongy and cakey vs. crumbly.
 You will enjoy the texture and mouthfeel – I promise!

-The next time you’re craving donuts, give this gluten-free donut recipe a try.
+The next time you’re craving donuts, give this gluten-free chocolate donut recipe a try.
 I promise you, it will soon become one of your beset go-to dessert recipes of all time.
 It’s definitely one of mine (along with my gluten-free applesauce cake, which is oh-so-dreamy too).

 Gluten-Free Chocolate Donuts